Document Extractor Online Documentation

 As shown below, you need to enter the SharePoint server URL

 As shown above there are 2 ways to connect to your SharePoint Server.
 Using username and password or using Modern Authentication.
+Only one method is required.
 We will discuss both methods next

 To connect to your SharePoint server this way, you just need to provide a service user name and password.
 Please ensure that the provided service user has enough permissions on the document library that will be used to store your Salesforce documents.